 Besides acne, men are also more prone to skin conditions like tinea versicolour or ringworm, rhinophyma, and psoriasis.

 Tinea versicolour, a fungal infection that causes itchy, scaly spots to form on the skin, is also linked to damp-heat, says Ms Pee.
-This is typically treated topically with Rhubarb, which purges heat from the body, and dried Alum, which reduces dampness2.
+This is typically managed topically with Rhubarb, which purges heat from the body, and dried Alum, which reduces dampness2.

 Rhinophyma, a form of rosacea (skin redness) that causes the nose to become red and bulbous, is frequently – and mistakenly – thought to be the result of excessive drinking.
-TCM practitioners believe that it is caused by heat in the lungs and stomach, and treat it with herbs like Loquat Leaf, Mulberry Root Bark and Coptis Rhizome, all of which help dispel this heat.
+TCM practitioners believe that it is caused by heat in the lungs and stomach, and manage it with herbs like Loquat Leaf, Mulberry Root Bark and Coptis Rhizome, all of which help dispel this heat.

 In a 2017 study published in the American Journal of Clinical Dermatology, Swedish researchers from Umea University analysed data gathered from 5,438 psoriasis patients and found that women have a statistically lower rate of severe psoriasis than men across all age groups4.

 Psoriasis in men is usually caused by blood stasis or blood heat.
 Psoriasis caused by blood stasis manifests as dark, thick and hard scales on the skin.
-It can be treated with Tao Hong Si Wu Tang, a herbal formula that includes Peach Kernel, Safflower Flower, Chinese Angelica Root, Lovage Root, Red Peony Root and Rehmannia, and which promotes blood circulation.
-Psoriasis caused by blood heat, and which manifests as reddish and intensely itchy skin, can be treated with Rehmannia, Red Peony Root and Tree Peony Root Cortex, which clear heat in the blood.
+It can be managed with Tao Hong Si Wu Tang, a herbal formula that includes Peach Kernel, Safflower Flower, Chinese Angelica Root, Lovage Root, Red Peony Root and Rehmannia, and which promotes blood circulation.
+Psoriasis caused by blood heat, and which manifests as reddish and intensely itchy skin, can be managed with Rehmannia, Red Peony Root and Tree Peony Root Cortex, which clear heat in the blood.